agiliq/django-graphos/README.md

         [2007, 1030, 540]
     ]

-If you create a class extending SimpleDataSource, and implement `get_data`.
+If you create a class extending `SimpleDataSource`, and implement `get_data`.
 You get `get_header` and `get_first_column` for free.

+### Creating new Renderer

+A renderer is a class which takes a  `DataSource` and can convert it to the html to display.

+The only required method on a `Renderer` is `as_html`.
+This will convert the dat ato a format which can display the chart.

+Generally you will convert the data to json and pass it to the template which you return.

 ### License